-Although the law does provide guidelines for making this assessment, determining fair use is not always easy since it is a grey area of the law.
+Although the law does provide guidelines for making this assessment, determining fair use can be challenging since it is a grey area of the law.
 Consequently, courts make decisions on a case-by-case basis.

-What Work Does Copyright Protect
+What Work Does Copyright Protect?

 - Motion pictures and other audiovisual productions

 - Government works

 Although copyright law does not protect facts and ideas, it does protect the author's phrasing or expression.
 Titles and slogans associated with a specific good or service are eligible for a trademark.

 The Copyright Act allows the fair use of copyrighted material without permission when used for: